-The unaudited pro forma information below assumes that the May 2000 acquisition of K1, K2 and K3 has occurred at the beginning of 2000 and 1999 and the May 1999 acquisition of K4 had occurred at the beginning of 1999.
-The pro forma adjustments include a provision for amortization of goodwill and other identified intangibles, an adjustment of depreciation expenses related to our estimate of the fair market value of the acquired assets, interest expense on debt issued to finance the acquisitions and income taxes related to the pro forma adjustments.
+The unaudited pro forma information below assumes that the May 2000 acquisition of K1, K2 and K3 occurred at the beginning of 2000 and 1999 and the May 1999 acquisition of K4 had occurred at the beginning of 1999.
+The pro forma adjustments include a provision for amortization of goodwill and other identified intangibles, an adjustment of depreciation expense based on the fair market value of the acquired assets, interest expense on debt issued to finance the acquisitions and income taxes related to the pro forma adjustments.
 The pro forma results are not necessarily indicative of the results we would actually have achieved if the acquisition had been completed as of the beginning of each of the periods presented, nor are they necessarily indicative of future consolidated results.

-FOR THE SIX MONTHS ENDED JUNE 30,
+FOR THE NINE MONTHS ENDED SEPTEMBER 30,